TomoGuide/TomoGuide.github.io/docs/02-dataset-software-resources/index.md

 If you're just getting started and want to learn the fundamentals of tomogram reconstruction and STA, we recommend beginning with the **6 GainRef1 tilt series** for faster processing.

 If you're interested in pushing resolution, trying classification, or running advanced workflows, you can process the full set.
-GainRef1 alone is about 33 Gb while GainRef1 and 2 is about 170Gb.
+Dataset GainRef1 alone is about 33 Gb while GainRef1 and 2 is about 170Gb.

 You can download the datasets directly from EMPIAR.
 We compiled some scripts to help you in that process.